FlyingSamson/SpaceMouseTool/README.md

 2. Go to `Help -> Show Configuration Folder`.
 This will open the folder holding your personal cura configurations and plugins.
 3. Close Cura (you will have to restart Cura to make the new plugin available anyway).
 4. Download the latest release of this plugin.
-5. Extract the downloaded folder into the `plugins` folder inside the folder found in 2.
+5. Extract the downloaded file into the `plugins` folder inside the folder found in 2.
 6. Start Cura.
 7. Enjoy.